PPoonYaPat/Enhancing-Image-Classification-with-VAE-Generated-Hybrid-Datasets/README.md

 # **Enhancing Image Classification with VAE-Generated Hybrid Datasets**

 This project aims to develop an new approach to improve the performance of Convolutional Neural Networks (CNNs) for image classification by using Variational Autoencoder (VAE)-generated hybrid datasets.
 The hybrid datasets combine features from different classes in a single image, which helps the CNN improve the classification accuracy.
+This project use the CIFAR-100 as training sets, which has 100 classes containing 600 images each (500 images for training and 100 images for testing).

 ## **Motivation**